yushijinhun/authlib-injector/README.en.md

     Do not show authentication server name in Minecraft menu screen.
     By default, authlib-injector alters --versionType parameter to display the authentication server name.
     This feature can be disabled using this option.

+-Dauthlibinjector.trustUnknownSSLCertificates
+    Add this parameter to trust unknown SSL certificates.
+    Do not use this option unless you have a problem with the certificate, this may affect the security of the connection.
 ```